renovate-bot/zw/docs/gallery/collection/01_2_programs.md

 # Common ICE modifiers

 z_lucid() {
-# ver'master' - to select specific versionor branch .
-Remove it if not required.
+# ver'master' - to select specific version or branch, otherwise remove it if not required.
 zi ice lucid ver'master' "$@"
 }